anywhichway/watchlight/README.md

 ## Installation

-`Watchlight` is provided as a JavaScript module.
+`Watchlight` is provided a JavaScript modules.
 It can be loaded directly in a modern browser or used directly in
 <a href="https://nodejs.dev/">NodeJS</a>.

 ```shell